Can headaches be linked to neck pain?

 - Primary headaches are caused by problems with pain-sensitive structures in the head – they are not related to underlying illnesses.

-- Secondary headaches are a symptom of an underlying condition, such as infection, injury or tumour (1).
+- Secondary headaches are a symptom of an underlying condition, such as infection, injury or tumour

 - Cervicogenic headaches are a type of secondary headache and may manifest as the result of neck pain.

-A physiotherapist will be able to assess your symptoms by asking a series of questions and performing physical assessments to determine the cause of your headache.
+A physiotherapist will be able to assess your symptoms by asking a series of questions, and performing a physical assessment to determine the underlying cause.

-What can physiotherapy do to help with headaches?
+How can physiotherapy help with headaches?

 Key points of advice to help prevent and manage common underlying causes of cervicogenic headaches include:

-- Relaxation – relaxation techniques can help to prevent or manage the onset of cervicogenic headaches.
+- Relaxation – relaxation techniques can help to prevent or manage the onset of cervicogenic headaches